ros-industrial/abb_libegm/README.md

 #### Notes

-If the EGM option is selected during system installation, then the Add-In will load RAPID code for using *EGMRunJoint* and *EGMRunPose* RAPID instructions.
+If the EGM option is selected during system installation, then the Add-In will load RAPID code for using `EGMRunJoint` and `EGMRunPose` RAPID instructions.
 System configurations will also be loaded, and it is important to update the robot controller's EGM configurations.
-Especially the *Remote Address* and *Remote Port Number* configurations, under the *Transmission Protocol* topic, are vital to edit so that the robot controller will send EGM messages to the correct external destination.
-The configurations can be found in RobotStudio -> Controller tab -> Configuration -> Communication -> Transmission Protocol -> Edit each *ROB_X* instances.
+Especially the *Remote Address* and *Remote Port Number* configurations, under the *Transmission Protocol* topic, are vital to edit so that the robot controller will send EGM messages to the correct host address.
+This configuration can be found in RobotStudio -> Controller tab -> Configuration -> Communication -> Transmission Protocol -> Edit each `ROB_X` instance.
 There will be one instance for each robot in the system.

 The RWS companion library contain a class specifically designed to interact with the Add-In.
 For example, to control the RAPID program by starting/stopping EGM communication sessions.